-OR The 4" coupling can be removed and the hose connected using the 2" threaded fitting.
-If attaching to a concrete structure with a hole or orifice at the bottom, either: 1) grout a 4" PVC pipe into the hole and connect the hose: or 2) a more secure way is to use a steel plate with a hole cut in it and 2" coupling welded to it that will fit over the hole in the concrete and bolt the plate to the structure with sealant to make it water tight.
+OR The 4" coupling can be removed and the hose connected using the 3" threaded fitting.
+If attaching to a concrete structure with a hole or orifice at the bottom, either: 1) grout a 4" PVC pipe into the hole and connect the hose: or 2) a more secure way, the recommended method, is to use a steel plate with a hole cut in it and 3" coupling welded to it that will fit over the hole in the concrete and bolt the plate to the structure with sealant to make it water tight.